Serving Montana Agriculture and growing prosperity under the Big Sky

 Incentivize Innovation in the Cattle and Beef Industry

 The Incentivize Innovation in the Cattle and Beef Industry measure aims to distribute $9 million with a 1:1 match requirement.
-These grants are intended for the adoption of innovative technologies, and equipment intended to reduce GHG emissions, and to create higher industry standards.
+These contracts are intended for the demonstration of innovative technologies and equipment to create higher industry standards.

 Contact